thegworld/gtx-browser/docs/standards/positions/GoogleChrome/README.md

 expect a document to help future discussions start from a place of shared understanding.

-These positions are explicitly *not* Chromium-wide positions, or even explicitly Chrome-wide.
-Other Chromium-based browsers may disagree.
+These positions are explicitly *not* GTx Browser-wide positions, or even explicitly Chrome-wide.
+Other GTx Browser-based browsers may disagree.

 All positions here are subject to change as ownership changes or as owners encounter new evidence.